ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 -------

 Adapters are interfaces between the test suites and the SUT.
-There are two types of adapter: protocol adapter and SUT control adapter.
+There are two types of adapters: protocol adapter and SUT control adapter.
 In most cases, modifications to the protocol adapter will not be required for non-Microsoft SUT implementation.
 However, the SUT control adapter should be appropriately configured to connect to non-Microsoft SUT